d-bl/GroundForge/Parameters.md

 Footsides
 ---------

 To try another foot side, change the value of shift left in the parameters form.
 The algorithm however is limited and may produce bugs for some values in some patterns.
+18 out of 824 patterns (including the pricking variations) may suffer from bug [#93](https://github.com/d-bl/GroundForge/issues/93).

 Pattern: Matrix and tiling